worldbank/wb-reproducible-research-repository/resources/README_Template.md

 ### Memory and Runtime and Storage Requirements

 Provide consistent information about memory resources for reliable computation.
 Include runtime information for replicators to assess processing times and detect potential issues with the code.
-You should also describe how much storage is required in addition to the space visible in the typical repository, for instance, because data will be unzipped, data downloaded, or temporary files written.
+It would be best to describe how much storage is required in addition to the space visible in the typical repository, for instance, because data will be unzipped, data downloaded, or temporary files written.

 ## Code Description

 Give an overview of the program files and their purposes.
 Remove redundant or obsolete files from the replication archive.
 For example, main.do sets file paths, installs necessary ADO packages, and executes all other dofiles.
-Meanwhile, cleaning.do loads data, handles missing values, and analysis.do performs basic statistical analysis and generates visualizations.
+Meanwhile, cleaning.do loads data, handles missing values, and analysis.do performs basic statistical analysis and generate visualizations.

 Make sure to also include any crucial information that replicators should be aware of to facilitate a one-click run of the code.